How is Stihl pronounced?

 How To Say Stihl

-So, to sum up, the correct pronunciation is ‘Steel’ but basically just as many people say ‘Still.’
+So, to sum up, the correct pronunciation is ‘Steel’ but almost as many people say ‘Still.’

 Personally, I’ll continue to use the latter, even if it’s not technically correct, because no one will know what I’m talking about otherwise.
-In my area, everyone says ‘Still.’
+In my region, everyone says ‘Still.’

 I think everyone should find out what pronunciation their local area uses, and go with that.